Dino Bravo: Mid Atlantic Championship Wrestling (1976–1977)

-Dino then traveled north to Mid-Atlantic Championship Wrestling, defeating Gene Anderson on April 26, 1976 in Winston-Salem, North Carlino.
-He then formed a new team with "Mr. Wrestling" Tim Woods and DeNucci.
-Bravo held the Jim Crockett Promotions version of the NWA World Tag Team Championship with Woods, winning the title from Gene and Ole Anderson on May 5, 1976 in a televised match in Raleigh, North Carolina.
+Bravo then traveled north to Mid-Atlantic Championship Wrestling, defeating Gene Anderson on April 26, 1976 in Winston-Salem, North Carolina.
+He formed a new team with DeNucci and "Mr. Wrestling" Tim Woods.
+Bravo held the Jim Crockett Promotions version of the NWA World Tag Team Championship with Woods, winning the title from Gene and Ole Anderson on in a televised match in Raleigh, North Carolina, on May 5, 1976.

 Bravo and Woods engaged in a feud with the Andersons, defeating them that summer in multiple house show matches.
 The champions were also successful in defenses against Bolo Mongol and Boris Malenko, and Angelo Mosca and Blackjack Mulligan.
-However, on June 28, 1976 in Greenville, South Carolina their run came to an end when The Andersons regained the tag-team championship.
-The feud continued for the remainder of the summer and into the fall; however Woods and Bravo were unable to retake the championship.
+However, on June 28, 1976, their run came to an end when the Andersons regained the tag-team championship in Greenville, South Carolina.
+The feud continued for the remainder of the summer and into the fall.

-However, on November 3, 1976 the duo was able to capture the titles once more, defeating Jacques Goulet & Michel Lamarche in a tournament for the vacated NWA Mid-Atlantic Tag-Team championship.
-Their second reign lasted until January 17, 1977 when The Hollywood Blonds (Roberts and Brown) defeated them at a house show in Greenville, North Carolina.
-The following day Bravo & Woods unsuccessfully challenged Ric Flair & Greg Valentine for the NWA World Tag-Team Championship.
+On November 3, 1976, Bravo and Woods were able to capture the titles once more, defeating Jacques Goulet and Michel Lamarche in a tournament for the vacated NWA Mid-Atlantic Tag Team Championship.
+Their second reign lasted until January 17, 1977, when the Hollywood Blondes defeated them at a house show in Greenville, North Carolina.
+The following day, Bravo and Woods unsuccessfully challenged Ric Flair and Greg Valentine for the NWA World Tag-Team Championship.

 Bravo re-entered singles competition and challenged Blackjack Mulligan for the NWA United States Heavyweight Championship at a house show in Raleigh, North Carolina, defeating the champion via countout on March 29, 1977.
-This began a major program with Blackjack Mulligan that saw Bravo pin Mulligan twice in a televised non-title match to set up a series of matches for Mulligan's United States title.
+This began a major program with Mulligan that saw Bravo pin Mulligan twice in a televised non-title match to set up a series of matches for Mulligan's United States title.

-At the same time, Bravo formed a new partnership with Tiger Conway Jr. and defeated The Hollywood Blonds on April 10, 1977 to capture the Mid-Atlantic Tag-Team Championship again.
-While champion, he continued to challenge Blackjack Mulligan for the United States Championship but was unsuccessful, losing by disqualification or countout as well as getting pinned multiple times.
+At the same time, Bravo formed a new partnership with Tiger Conway Jr. and defeated the Hollywood Blondes on April 10, 1977, to recapture the Mid-Atlantic Tag-Team Championship.
+While champion, he continued to challenge Mulligan for the United States Championship but was unsuccessful, losing by disqualification or countout as well as getting pinned multiple times.

-On May 31, 1977 he earned his first shot at the NWA World Heavyweight Championship, facing champion Harley Race in Raleigh, NC.
+On May 31, 1977, Bravo earned his first shot at the NWA World Heavyweight Championship, facing champion Harley Race in Raleigh, North Carolina.
 Bravo was pinned, but a few days later on June 3 battled the champion to a time limit draw.
-After unsuccessfully challenging Race and Mulligan for their respective singles championships, Bravo and Conway lost the Mid Atlantic titles to Greg Valentine & Ric Flair on June 30, 1977 in Anderson, South Carolina.
+After unsuccessfully challenging Race and Mulligan for their respective singles championships, Bravo and Conway lost the Mid Atlantic titles to Flair and Valentine on June 30, 1977, in Anderson, South Carolina.

 Georgia Championship Wrestling (1977–1978)

-Bravo then returned to GCW on July 23, 1977 and defeated Roger Smith at a television taping.
-Three days later he faced Randy Savage for the first time, pinning him at a house show in Atlanta, GA.
+Bravo returned to GCW on July 23, 1977, and defeated Roger Smith at a television taping.
+Three days later he faced Randy Savage for the first time, pinning him at a house show in Atlanta.